victorjonsson/nodejs-dokimon/README.md

 module.exports = [checkHomepage,checkSiteSearch];
 ```

-Assuming that I've written this code in a file residing in my test directory (defined in config.json) and
+Assuming that I've written this code in a file located in my test directory (defined in config.json) and
 that the file has <em>.djs</em> as extension I can now run my tests by calling `dokimon -r` in the project
 directory.
 I can also choose to only run one of the tests by calling `dokimon -rs myscript HomePageIsRunning`